rajeshvkothari/oom/Internal/Tick_Readme.md

     ------------
 	These server is required for deploying tickclamp model.

-	 - Create AWS VM in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:
+	 - Create AWS VM in the Ohio region with name as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	    ```sh
-	    VM1 Name: Tickbonap Server
+	    VM Name: Tickbonap Server
         Image: ubuntu-18.04
         Instance Type: t2.large
         KeyPair : cciPublicKey